UppASD/UppASD-tutorial/content/basics/basics.rst

   #!/bin/bash -l
   # The -l above is required to get the full environment with modules

-  # Set the allocation to be charged for this job
+  #SBATCH -A <project name>     # Set the allocation to be charged for this job
-  # not required if you have set a default allocation
-  #SBATCH -A <project name>

-  # The name of the script is myjob
+  #SBATCH -J myjob              # The name of the script is myjob
-  #SBATCH -J myjob

-  # 2 hours wall-clock time will be given to this job
+  #SBATCH -t 02:00:00           # 2 hours wall-clock time
-  #SBATCH -t 02:00:00
+  #SBATCH -p shared             # The partition
+  #SBATCH -N 1                  # Number of nodes

-  # The number of cores requested
+  #SBATCH -n 1                  # Number of tasks
-  #SBATCH -n 16
+  #SBATCH -c 16                 # Number of cpus per task

   export OMP_NUM_THREADS=16